 Description

-DESCRIPTION: the structure is positioned parallel to the road, orientated NW to SE, and has a dogleg plan.
-The right-hand section (NW) comprises a low masonry wall with stone capping, within which is a niche with chamfered jambs and a four-centred arched lintel that is inscribed ‘1844’.
-Within the niche is a cast-iron water spout in the form of a lion’s head, beneath which, and set into the niche, is a canted cast-iron trough with roll mouldings.
-Set back to the left (SE) is a further section of walling that is slightly higher than the former.
-It has a round-arched recess that contains a pipe; the spout is missing, and below this is a projecting funnel or brick or tile.
+The northwest section features a low masonry wall topped with stone capping, which contains a niche with chamfered jambs and a four-centred arched lintel inscribed with the year '1844'.
+Inside the niche is a cast-iron water spout shaped like a lion’s head, and below it is a canted cast-iron trough with roll mouldings.
+The southeast section of the structure is slightly taller and has a round-arched recess that holds a pipe; however, the spout is missing, and below this recess is a projecting funnel made of brick or tile.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.